 How can we use this information for our model ?
-Adding the amount of lidocain or any other drug in our top would be Data Leakage since we have already used the information of fraud itself to create the list.
-The solution I propose is to do a modification of impact coding rather similar to what I did for the Human Robot Kaggle competion.
+Adding the amount of lidocain or any other drug in our top would be data leakage since we have already used the information of fraud itself to create the list.
+The solution I propose is to do a modification of impact coding rather similar to what I did for the Human Robot Kaggle competition.

 The idea is the following: